mwvgroup/Pitt-Google-Broker/docs/source/broker/initial-setup.md

 See [Creating and managing projects](https://cloud.google.com/resource-manager/docs/creating-managing-projects) for more information, including instructions for creating a project programatically.

 <img src="gcp-setup.png" alt="gcp-setup.png" width=""/>

+2. Enable billing and APIs for required services.
+[To do: find/elaborate instructions.]

 ## Setup Local Environment